piyushsatti/GAMBIT/README.md

 ###### The GUI Tool for Image Denoising Research (dubbed GAMBIT) hopes to reduce evaluation, testing, and verification time of new research into the domain of Image Denoising.
 This is a collection of tools that should drastically speed up the rate of innovation by reducing the time spent on testing so that researchers spend time on ideation instead.
+If OpenCV is not getting installed use  ```pip install --upgrade wheel```

 ### List of Features:
 - Generating denoised images for a selected set of images and a range of noise densities (Default: standard image dataset and 10->90% noise range with 10% step size)